-A student who is absent 14 consecutive calendar days from their last day of attendance within a term/class/module will be dismissed from that class and/or the program.
-Note that a student who does not turn in time sheets weekly to document their clinical/practicum or externship hours risk absenteeism for 14 consecutive calendar days per term/class and will dismissed from that class and/or the program.
+A student who is absent seven (7) consecutive calendar days from their last day of attendance will be dismissed from that class and/or the program.
+Note that a student who does not turn in time sheets weekly to document their clinical/practicum or externship hours risk absentee-ism for 7 consecutive calendar days per term/class and will dismissed from that class and/or the program.